frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 Next, we’ll convert this URL into an URI object by passing it into the URI.parse method:
 {% highlight ruby %} uri = URI.parse(escaped_url) {% endhighlight %}

 Now we’re ready to send a get request to the BandsInTown API.
-We can accomplish this by passing the formatted `uri` variable into the `get_response` method of the `Net::HTTP` class:
+We can accomplish this by passing the formatted <code>uri</code> variable into the <code>get_response</code> method of the <code>Net::HTTP</code> class:

 {% highlight ruby %} response = Net::HTTP.get_response(uri).body {% endhighlight %}

-Chaining `body` to the end of the `get_response` method returns the body of the response, or the data in which we are looking for.
+Chaining <code>body</code> to the end of the <code>get_response</code> method returns the body of the response, or the data in which we are looking for.
 The response is a representation of Kanye West’s upcoming concerts in JSON format.
 All that’s left to do is parse the response!

 {% highlight ruby %} JSON.parse(response) {% endhighlight %}